 Divorce is a time where preparation, rational thought and a willingness to make long term decisions are critical but these things can be hard to do because divorce is often also a very emotional time.
 Texas family law attorneys assisting clients in divorces have a responsibility to the legal interests of their client.
 Some attorneys take an aggressive approach while others prefer mediation or collaboration.
-This is true whether you are in Dallas, Bedford or Fort Worth.
 No matter the approach taken by the divorce lawyer, the divorce lawyer’s ability to benefit the client is often hindered by the client’s emotional decision making or unwillingness to be involved in protecting his or her own interests in the divorce.
 As a result, common mistakes occur time and time again.

 Here are some of the most common mistakes in Texas that a client should always try to avoid.

 Yeah, you probably did some things you don’t want to admit or have to talk about.
 That is understandable; but your divorce attorney needs to have an honest and accurate understanding of the situation to properly advance your interests.

 While I realize we are a social media-obsessed society and you might want to air out your dirty laundry about your spouse or express your frustrations with the divorce process, realize that what you say online can be obtained by your spouse by subpoena and used against you.
 If you need to share your thoughts with friends and family, do it through face-to-face conversations and phone calls.

 Deleting or removing content related to a lawsuit or divorce is a bad idea.
 Rules of evidence prohibit parties from destroying evidence.
 Destroying evidence can open a party to sanctions as well as result in the court accepting as truth that the evidence existed and that it was harmful to your position.
 Before deleting any social media content, you should talk to your divorce lawyer.

 3. Wanting to use the divorce process as a weapon to personally attack your spouse.